 For the Communicator

 If one of your strongest skills is your ability to communicate information in a calm and professional manner, consider becoming a general practitioner.
-These medical professionals are on the front lines of patient care and often find themselves answering questions ranging from ‘does acetaminophen still work?’ to ‘how do I deal with my child eating (insert random object here)?’ and everything in between.
+These medical professionals are on the front lines of patient care and often find themselves answering questions ranging from ? to how do I deal with my child eating (insert random object here)? and everything in between.

 Furthermore, general practitioners get to deal with a little bit of every type of medical ailment out there.
 Their wide breadth of knowledge is essential in determining if and what type of specialized care is needed based upon an array of symptoms.
 Communication skills come in handy here, especially if delivering critical instructions or unfortunate news to patients.

 Maybe you perform best when the stakes – and stress levels – are high.
 So do surgeons, especially heart surgeons.
 Becoming a surgeon requires extremely specialized skills in a specific realm of medicine because decisions that are made on the operating table will likely affect your patient for the rest of their life.
 Frequently, these decisions are made with limited information where you are required to rely upon your education.